NavarroAlex/NORAM-Microsoft-Power-BI-Training-Project/README.md

 * Go to the "Data Model" View
 * Then click on the "Table tools" tab then select "New table".
 * A blank table will appear, paste in the following date script below then press the check mark.
-* You need to tell Microsoft Power BI that there exist a numeric hierarchy between the Month names as it's not able to detect this.
-This is why we created the column called "Month Number".
-Lets use it to rank our Month Names.
-    -
 * Code we will use:
 ```
 Calendar_Complete = ADDCOLUMNS(